 Statues were erected to Hadrian as “saviour of the universe and their country” by a woman from Phaselis named Tyndaris.
 Two neighboring cities, Korydalla and Akalissos, also erected altars in Phaselis for the explicit purpose of honoring his visit.

 Domitian’s agora lies along the second section of the main street.
 It had two gates that faced the street.
 The courtyard of this agora was in the shape of a major structure complex.
-The agora’s inner courtyard was surrounded with corridors in a portico manner, and the shops were located in the rear.
+The agora’s inner courtyard was surrounded with corridors in a portico manner and the shops were located at the rear.

-An inscription written in honor of the emperor was found above one of the two gates.
+An inscription written in honor of the emperor Domitian was found above one of the two gates.

-The cavea building, which is in quite good state of preservation, had a capacity of around 2,000 people.
+The cavea, which is in quite good state of preservation, had a capacity of around 2,000 people.
 The partially preserved walls of the two-storey stage building indicate it had five doors.

 The Roman theatre overlooks the city and the sea with a spectacular view on Mount Olympos (Tahtali) which rises 2,365 metres.

 On the west side of the main paved street are the baths which was part of the bath-gymnasium complex unearthed in recent excavations.
-The floor and walls of the baths, which were constructed in the 3rd century A.D., were once covered in marble and mosaics.
+The floor and walls of the baths, constructed in the 3rd century AD, were once covered in marble and mosaics.

-On the east side of the main street were located the small Baths, built in the 3rd-4th century A.D.
+On the east side of the main street lie the Small Baths, built in the 3rd-4th century AD.

 The Acropolis, covered with a thick vegetation, is located above the theatre.
-According to ancient writers, here stood the Temple of Athena where Achilles’ broken spear was exhibited, and which is said to be the first place Alexander the Great visited upon his arrival in the city.
-However the temple has not been yet localised.
-Other temples, a palace and official buildings were also built on this site.
+According to ancient writers, here stood the Temple of Athena where Achilles’ broken spear was exhibited.
+It is said to be the first place that Alexander the Great visited upon his arrival in the city.
+However the temple has not yet been localised.
+Other temples, including a palace and official buildings were also built on this site.